MachineLearningLifeScience/poli-docs/docs/poli-docs/using_poli_baselines/saasbo.md

 This is an implementation of _Sparse Axis-Aligned Subspaces_ Bayesian Optimization (SAASBO), proposed in {cite:p}`Eriksson:saasbo:2021`.

 SAAS corresponds to a certain Gaussian Process model, in which lengthscales have priors that encourage sparcity.
-Moreover, the authors encourage a fully Bayesian treatment and thus rely on No U-turn Sampling (NUTS).
+Moreover, the authors train the model following  a fully Bayesian treatment, relying on e.g. No U-turn Sampling (NUTS).

 ## How to run